Ancient Hue Garden Houses

 Kids

-Children of all ages are made very welcome.
+Children of all ages are made very welcome, although the atmosphere is quite grown up and peaceful.
 Extra beds and baby cots are available, and some properties have connecting rooms.
 Children under 11 also have the option of sharing a bed with their parents (those aged 7-10 incur a surcharge for breakfast), or they can sleep separately in an extra bed.
-The gardens are great for exploring, and there's a heated pool to splash in.
+The gardens are fun for exploring, especially the koi ponds, and there are two pools to splash in.

 Best for: